-An Ohio Lease or Rental Application is a form used by Ohio landlords to screen and vet potential tenants to determine whether they are reliable and able pay rent in a timely manner.
+An Ohio Lease or Rental Application is a form used by Ohio landlords and property managers to screen and vet potential tenants to determine whether they are reliable and able to pay rent on time for a specified rental property.

-Of the 3,059 discrimination cases handed by the Ohio Civil Rights Commission in 2016, approximately 14% were housing cases.
+Of the 3,059 discrimination cases handled by the Ohio Civil Rights Commission in 2016, approximately 14% were housing cases.

-Ohio imposes/requires unique requirements on landlords screening potential/future tenants and tenants rights under the screening process.
+Ohio imposes unique requirements on landlords and property managers screening prospective tenants during the rental application process.
 For example, Ohio Statute provides for the following:

-- Prepare written, objective policies detailing the criteria for approval,
+- Prepare written, objective rental policies detailing the criteria for approval

-- Train all assistants on relevant housing policies,
+- Train all assistants on relevant rental policies and fair housing laws

 Timeframe to File Complaint

-After the filing of a discrimination charge, the Ohio Civil Rights Commission has one year to complete the investigation. (§ 4112-6-01)
+After the filing of a charge of discriminatory housing practice, the Ohio Civil Rights Commission has thirty (30) days to begin the investigation (Ohio Admin.
+Code § 4112-6-01).

-Regardless of your state, the federally-mandated Fair Housing Act offers uniform protection for all buyers and renters from landlord and seller discrimination.
-The Fair Housing Act provides against landlord discrimination based on:
+Regardless of your state, the federally mandated Fair Housing Act offers uniform protection for all buyers and renters from landlord and seller discrimination.
+The Fair Housing Act provides the following protected classes to safeguard against landlord discrimination: